Lucas Camelo

-Lucas Camelo (born 7 February 1999) is a French professional footballer who plays as a defender for Championnat National 2 club GOAL FC.
+Lucas Camelo (born 7 February 1999) is a French professional footballer who plays as a defender for Championnat National club GOAL FC.

 Career

 On 18 May 2020, Camelo signed his first professional contract with Chambly.
 He made his debut with the club in a 3–0 Ligue 2 loss to Clermont on 16 October 2020.

 Personal life

 Camelo is the cousin of the French footballer Maxime Gonalons.

+He grew up a fan of Brest.